Cathedral Of Barcelona History

 Also Read: Barcelona Cathedral Architecture

-12th century - 1913
+12th Century - 1913

 The Cathedral of Barcelona history states that the Barcelona cathedral that can be found today started building in 1298.
 It was built on the foundation of the subsequent Romanesque Cathedral and the primitive paleo-Christian basilica.
 The period can be divided into approximately 150 years of construction, in which it was planned to build a building, the building of apse and radial chapels, building of three naves.
 In 1448, the Cloister was finished and by the end of the 19th century.